Back/How I AI

 Step 2: Creating Presentation-Ready Slides with Gamma

-The market analysis generated by Perplexity is then used to build a compelling presentation.
-Anjan uses Gamma to generate clean, professional slides containing relevant data and insights from the market analysis.
-These slides are readily shareable with stakeholders and provide a clear picture of the product’s potential and market viability.
+He takes that market analysis from Perplexity and uses it to build a presentation.
+With Gamma, he can quickly generate clean, professional slides filled with the data and insights from his research.
+These are perfect for sharing with stakeholders to give them a clear picture of the product's market potential.

 Showcase of diverse website and app UI designs, highlighting various styles and functionalities.